oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ::: example
-Example 76: The entity `SalesOrder` has a property `ExportRegulationsState` which is a annotated with the terms `Core.Computed` and `Core.PostCondition` and which the service determines based on the product and destination country.
+Example 76: The entity `SalesOrder` has a property `ExportRegulationsState` which is tagged with `Core.Computed` and `Core.PostCondition` and which the service determines based on the product and destination country.
 Clients can specify it with value `Allowed` to impose a "post-condition" that a sales order is created only if it meets export regulations.